 - Use 7 Strategies for Community Change to select interventions for “Youth- In-Action” Projects

-Well versed in the NYLI core curriculum and prepared to show that youth in action really matters?
-The National Youth Leadership Initiative Advanced course was designed to provide youth partnered with their adult advisors an opportunity to enhance and apply their community problem solving skills developed in the NYLI Key Essentials experience.
-A primary focus will be placed on developing, documenting and implementing comprehensive “Youth-In-Action” Projects designed to cultivate Youth Advocates for whatever the cause!
+The NYLI Advanced course was designed to provide youth who completed the NYLI Key Essentials an opportunity to take their community problem solving skills to the next level.
+Going deeper, a primary focus will be placed on developing, documenting and implementing comprehensive “Youth-In-Action” Projects designed to cultivate Youth Advocates for whatever the cause!

 - Identify Evidenced-based Practices to impact their communities’ local conditions

 - Develop and document a Comprehensive Intervention for local “Youth in Action” Projects

 - Map Performance Measures to their logic models

 - Develop an effective Advocacy Campaign for policy change